Soft-V/SoftV.Docs/docs/robocad/libraries/studica/camera.md

 ---
-id: imu
+id: camera
-title: IMU
+title: Camera
 ---

-# IMU
+# Camera

-IMU is used to know robot yaw rotation.
+Camera is used to get a real time image from robot.

 #### Example: